aviaefrat/cryptonite/README.md

 ### Get the Data

 To respect the intellectual property of the crosswords' authors, we only provide a script for downloading the data.
 Using the script requires a subscription for [The Times](https://globalstore.thetimes.co.uk/?ILC=INTL-TNL_The_Times-Conversion_Page-Homepage-2020) and/or [The Telegraph](https://puzzles.telegraph.co.uk/subscribe?icid=puzzles_reg_subnavbar).
-Please do not use the data for commercial purposes and do not distribute it without permission.

 ```
 # download the data from both The Times and The Telegraph